plspeziali/Wikispeedia-BigData/README.md

 ![All neighbours query](https://raw.githubusercontent.com/plspeziali/Wikispeedia-BigData/main/images/wn1.png)
 *  *  *  *  *
 4. **The Hardest Challenge**: the hardest challenge (the one with an average rating of 5 and the longest average duration) is displayed on a graph.
+The source article is green while the destination is red.
 ```cypher
 MATCH (a:Article) -[r:CHALLENGE {rating: "5"}]-> (b:Article)
 RETURN a,b,r.duration,r.pathLength ORDER BY r.duration DESC LIMIT 1